aylab/sensitivity-analysis/README.md

 2. parsing the sensitivity output files,
 3. averaging the sensitivity values for each parameter accross nominal parameter sets,
 4. using the average to calculating the standard error for each parameter,
-5. creating a bar graph for each simulation output in which the height of each bar is the avergage sensitivity to a particular input parameter accross nominal parameter sets and the error bars are the standard error values.
+5. creating a bar graph for each simulation output in which the height of each bar is the average sensitivity to a particular input parameter accross nominal parameter sets and the error bars are the standard error values.

+This method will create two images for each feature: a bar graph of the normalized sensitivities and a bar graph of the absolute sensitivities.
+These graphs will be stored in files titled "[feature name].png" and "absolute_[feature name].png", respectively.
+The feature names will come from the original simulation output data, with the exception that all special characters will be converted to underscores in the file name (though the full feature name will be used as the title on the graph, verbatim).

 2) Scatter-Line Plots